How Much Mortgage Can You Get For £1,500 Per Month?

 How your affordability is calculated

-Although there are plenty of metrics that could indirectly affect mortgage affordability, a key – direct – measure will be income multiples based on your salary or earnings.
-Each lender will have its own methods and rules, but how much your income and outgoings are the main factors.
+Although many metrics can indirectly affect mortgage affordability, a key – direct – measure will be income multiples based on your salary or earnings.
+Each lender will have its methods and rules, but how much your income and outgoings are the main factors.

-The income multiples used by lenders can vary quite a lot.
+Lenders’ income multiples can vary widely.
 Most will offer a mortgage based on roughly 3 or 4 times your yearly gross income.
-However, some lenders will extend this income multiple to 5 times your salary, and a small few will even consider 6 times your salary.
+However, some lenders will extend this income multiple to 5 times your salary, and a few will even consider six times your salary.

-If you need to go beyond 6 times your salary, some lenders will permit multiple sources of income, which can be important if you’re self-employed.
-Taking into account your whole income is a great way to make a bigger mortgage more realistic.
+If you need to go beyond six times your salary, some lenders will permit multiple sources of income, which can be important if you’re self-employed.
+Considering your whole income is a great way to make a bigger mortgage more realistic.

 Mortgage Affordability Calculator